iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleLeadNoteAddedGet**
 > \Swagger\Client\Model\LeadNoteAddedEventInfo subscriptionsSampleLeadNoteAddedGet()

-Receive a notification when a lead in this CRM has a note posted, with the option to only receive a notification when a lead is in the status(es) specified here.
+Receive a notification when a lead in this CRM has a note posted, with the option to only receive a notification when a lead is in the status(es) specified here

 Example use: add a note to a record in an external system when a note is posted on a lead in this CRM.